-The duration of a retreat will vary depending on what the team wants to get done work-wise, the budget available (and how much you're willing to spread it out), and the amount of time you want to set aside for activities and leisure - but there are other factors to consider when figuring out how many nights you want to make your next retreat.
+The duration of a retreat will vary depending on what the team wants to get done work-wise, the budget available (check out our blog post on how to accurately budget for your retreat), and the amount of time you want to set aside for activities and leisure - but there are other factors to consider when figuring out how many nights you want to make your next retreat.

 First and foremost the organization must be respectful of each attendee's personal lives, particularly those with families or young children at home.
 For this reason, we recommend avoiding overlapping into weekends when possible and obviously trying to steer clear of major holidays and/or religious dates.
 Also worth considering, with the entire team on the retreat, not much work may be getting done in the office so it's best to get to the point and stay focused!
 This should be balanced with the fact that it takes longer for some than others who are coming in from farther away, and adjusting to the local timezone or schedule will be different for each individual.